syncfusion-content/blazor-docs/blazor/progress-bar/types.md

 ---
 layout: post
 title: Types in Blazor ProgressBar Component | Syncfusion
-description: Learn here all about Types in Syncfusion Blazor ProgressBar component and more.
+description: Checkout and learn here all about Types in Syncfusion Blazor ProgressBar component and much more details.
 platform: Blazor
 control: Progress Bar
 documentation: ug